• Skip to main content

 • Place them on a cookie tray, lined with parchment paper.

-• Bake at 350 degrees for 10-12 minutes or until cookies are golden brown and edges are firm.
+• Bake at 350 degrees F for 10-12 minutes or until cookies are golden brown and edges are firm.

 Notes